jh5g/PasswordManagement/README.md

 * Pin controls using grids

-* Add secure Password STorage??
+* Add secure Password Storage??

+* Use HaveIBeenPwned API to add identity security